 - In a separate saucepan, bring a quart of water to a low boil.
 Add spiralized zucchini, and cook.
 (1-2 minutes.)
 Remove from heat and drain.

-- Plate zucchini in a bowl, top with a 1.5 cups of chili, and sprinkle on chopped onion and cheese, if desired.
+- Plate zucchini in a bowl, top with a 1.5 cups of chili, and top with chopped onion and cheese, if desired.